Guide to the ban on single-use plastic beverage containers (including cups and lids)

 Recent research by the Compostable Coalition UK has shown that when compostable packaging is clearly labelled, it is much more likely to be correctly disposed of in the organic bin system ensuring optimal food waste recovery and lower environmental impact.

-From 1 March 2026, the regulations require that to be exempt from being a prohibited plastic product, AS certified compostable packaging must be ‘clearly labelled as, or otherwise marked in a manner that indicates that’ the product is home compostable, both home compostable and industrially compostable, or industrially compostable.
+As of 1 March 2026, the regulations require that to be exempt from being a prohibited plastic product, AS certified compostable packaging must be ‘clearly labelled as, or otherwise marked in a manner that indicates that’ the product is home compostable, both home compostable and industrially compostable, or industrially compostable.

 There are exemptions to the labelling requirements.
 Food and beverage containers of less than 60mL in volume and lids of less than 70mm diameter will not be required to be marked however manufacturers and/or suppliers may be requested to provide evidence of certification if requested by business or the regulator.